 Tableau String Calculations

 Let's explore few combined practical examples of concatenation, conversion, analysis and extraction of texts that can help you understand string calculations even better.
+Such understanding can be immensely beneficial during the Tableau Desktop Certified Associate Certification Exam.
 Since Tableau offer a brief explanation of every function directly in the Calculated Field editor under ‘String’ we won’t go into details regarding their definition.
 Proficiency is a result of practice.

 Preface of String Calculations